jolespin/veba/FAQ.md

 **30. How can I install a developmental module environment on my VEBA?**

-Developmental environmnts such as `VEBA-biosynthetic_env` can be installed separately.
+Developmental/experimental environments can be installed separately.
 They are not installed automatically because they use far more compute resources and time than the other environments.
-Currently, `VEBA-biosynthetic_env` is the only environment that falls in this category and should only be installed for users that are interested in identifying biosynthetic gene clusters.
+These include the following:

+* `VEBA-amplicon_env`
+* `VEBA-biosynthetic_env`

-The below code shows how to install this environment:
+The below code shows how to install the `VEBA-biosynthetic_env` environment as an example:

 1. Specify the path to the VEBA repository directory: